mksaga/salah-script/README.md

 `./salah.sh -disp today`: displays all five prayer times (and sunrise) for today

 `./salah.sh -disp next`: displays the next prayer time today

+`./salah.sh -alarm`: sets a system alarm for the next prayer time